SarahSexton/NodevemberMS/README.md

 1. Log into the Azure Portal using your Microsoft Account (this is anything that ends in Hotmail, Live, Outlook, or signs you in to Skype, Xbox LIVE, OneDrive, or Windows Phone) and click the NEW button in the bottom left corner.
  * If you see the “No subscriptions found” page, you can either:
-  *sign up for a free trial using the Sign up for Windows Azure link *Go get a free $100 Azure pass from the Microsoft booth.
+   - Sign up for a free trial using the Sign up for Windows Azure link
+   - Go get a free $100 Azure pass from the Microsoft booth.

 2. Click Web App > Custom Create.
 Configure the new Node app by creating a new App Service Plan, but no database is necessary.
 Your app name will be your sub-domain and will need to be unique.